Question Marks (Uses and Examples)

 A Polite Request Dressed Up As a QuestionOften, a polite request comes in the form a question.
-There is a lot of leniency on whether such a sentence is ended with a question mark or a full stop / period.
+There is a lot of leniency on whether such a sentence is ended with a question mark or a period (full stop).
 For example:

 - Would all those in the back row who have been primed to ask a question please find a seat in the front three rows.
 (This is a question.
 However, it is meant as an instruction.
-As it straddles the ideas of an imperative sentence (a command) and an interrogative sentence (a question), it is acceptable to end it with a full stop / period.
+As it straddles the ideas of an imperative sentence (a command) and an interrogative sentence (a question), it is acceptable to end it with a period (full stop).
 A question mark is also acceptable.
 You can let your instinct guide you.)

 Be Mindful of Questions That Look Like StatementsSometimes, a question feels like a statement.
 Be sure to use a question mark for a question.
 For example:

 - Do you realize if it weren't for Edison, we'd be watching TV by candlelight?
-(Al Boliska)
+(Canadian author Al Boliska)

 Question Marks in QuotationsWhen used with quotation marks, a question mark follows logic.
 In other words, it will be inside the quotation if the quotation is a question, but it will be outside if the whole sentence is a question.
 For example: